 CURRENT CLINICAL INTERESTS

-General hematology; myelodysplastic and myeloproliferative disorders, pure red cell aplasia, aplastic anemia and other marrow failure syndromes
+General hematology; myelodysplastic syndrome (MDS); myeloproliferative disorders, and especially polycythemia vera and essential thrombocytosis; pure red cell aplasia, aplastic anemia and other marrow failure syndromes.

 CURRENT RESEARCH INTERESTS

-Research in hematopoietic stem cells, erythropoiesis, heme physiology, marrow failure, myelodysplasia (MDS).
+Research in hematopoietic stem cells, erythropoiesis, heme and iron physiology, marrow failure, myelodysplastic syndrome (MDS).

 J, Larochelle A, Fricker S, Bridger G,